List of IF Elfsborg records and statistics

 IF Elfsborg is a Swedish professional football club based in Borås.
 In 2012 Elfsborg, played their 69th season in Allsvenskan from its inception in 1924 up to and including the 2012 season.
 This placing them on a 5th place of those teams who have participated in total seasons.
 They have also played top flight football continually in Sweden since 1997, which currently is the 3rd longest top flight tenure of any club in Sweden—the longest one is IFK Göteborg, since 1977.

 The club is currently placed 5th in the all-time Allsvenskan table, "maratontabellen" in Swedish, which is a cumulative record of all match results, points, and goals of every team that has played in Allsvenskan since its inception in 1924–25.
 Furthermore, Elfsborg is placed 6th in the all-time medal table, with a total of 24 medals of different value – the most recent received in 2012.

 The player in IF Elfsborg who holds most club and national records is Sven Jonasson.
 In 409 games, most appearances ever in Elfsborg, he scored a total of 252 goals in Allsvenskan, which makes it an all-time record.
 He played in Elfsborg throughout his career, which started in 1927 and ended 1947, a total of 20 years.
 The most remarkable achievement is his unbroken record of 344 consecutive games.
 A sequence that was broken when he missed his first game in 14 years because he failed to receive furlough during his military service.
-He was also the first goalscorer ever for the Sweden national football team in a World Cup.
+He was also the first goalscorer ever for the Sweden men's national football team in a World Cup.
 It was in the 1934 FIFA World Cup, where he scored two goals in Sweden's 3–2 victory against Argentina.

 This article is about the statistics and records of the football section of IF Elfsborg.